Vinnytsia: World War II

 Vinnytsia was occupied by German troops on 19 July 1941 during World War II.
 While Vinnytsia had a pre-war Jewish population of over 34,000, only 17,000 of these Jews remained, with the rest of them successfully being evacuated to the interior of the Soviet Union beforehand.
 Virtually all of the Jews who remained in Vinnytsia under Nazi occupation were subsequently murdered in the Holocaust.

+Nazi atrocities were committed in and near Vinnytsia by Einsatzgruppe C.

+In 1942 a large part of the Jewish quarter of Yerusalimka was destroyed by Germans.
+Related to that period is one infamous photo, The Last Jew of Vinnytsia.

-Adolf Hitler sited his eastern headquarters, Führerhauptquartier Werwolf or Wehrwolf, at the Wehrmacht headquarters near the town.
+Adolf Hitler sited his eastern headquarters, Führerhauptquartier Werwolf or Wehrwolf, at the Wehrmacht headquarters near the city.
 The complex was built in 1941–1942 by Russian prisoners of war.
 Many of them were subsequently killed.
 Hitler's accommodation consisted of a log cabin built around a private courtyard with its own concrete bunker.
 The complex included about 20 other log buildings, a power station, gardens, wells, three bunkers, a swimming pool, and wire and defensive positions.

 Hitler spent a number of weeks at Wehrwolf in 1942 and early 1943.
 The few remains of the Wehrwolf site, described in one report as a "pile of concrete" because it was destroyed by the Nazis in 1944, can be visited.
 Plans to create a full-fledged museum had not come to fruition as of August 2018.

-Nazi atrocities were committed in and near Vinnytsia by Einsatzgruppe C. Estimates of the number of victims often run as high as 28,000.
-Historian Oliver Rathkolb states that 35,000 Jews were deported from the Vinnytsia region and most of those later died.

-In 1942 a large part of the Jewish quarter of Yerusalimka was destroyed by Germans.
-One infamous photo, The Last Jew of Vinnytsia, shows a member of the Einsatzgruppe about to execute a Jewish man kneeling before a mass grave.
-The text The Last Jew of Vinnytsia was written on the back of the photograph, which was found in a photo album belonging to a German soldier.
-It was captured by the Red Army on 20 March 1944.

-Soviet era
+Later Soviet era

 After the end of World War II, Vinnytsia was the home for major Soviet Air Forces base, including an airfield, a hospital, arsenals, and other military installations.
 The headquarters of the 43rd Rocket Army of the Strategic Rocket Forces was stationed in Vinnytsia from 1960 to the early 1990s.
 The 2nd Independent Heavy Bomber Aviation Corps, which later became 24th Air Army, was stationed in Vinnytsia from 1960 to 1992.